MiltonGreat/Manufacturing-Defects/README.md

 #### 4. Key Findings

-Overfitting:

-- Perfect accuracy during training may indicate that the model has memorized the training data, meaning it performs well on known data but fails to generalize to unseen data.

-Addressing Overfitting:
-- Use cross-validation to ensure the model is evaluated on different subsets of data.
-- Apply regularization techniques (like L1 or L2 regularization) to simplify the model and reduce overfitting.
-- Evaluate simpler models first, such as Logistic Regression, to check for overfitting.

-Data Leakage:

-- If information from the target variable leaks into the feature set (directly or indirectly), the model may achieve artificially high accuracy.

-Preventing Data Leakage:

-- Carefully review the data to ensure no features are directly derived from the target variable.

 Too Simple of a Problem:
 - The dataset may be simple or well-structured, making it easier for the model to achieve perfect accuracy.
 - Next Steps: If the problem is simple, consider adding more complexity to the dataset or introducing more difficult classification tasks.